gnlaera/CDM/README.md

 - relocation
 - major life changes

 External stress is treated as context, not as proof that the relationship itself is failing.
+The Share Code carries grouped stress summaries so the couple map can compare practical load, health and energy, family and caring duties, and major transitions without sharing every individual answer.

 ### Culture and life context